-The Great White North is blessed with endless beauty.
+North America is filled with wondrous places to visit, and the Great White North is blessed with endless beauty.
 It comes in many varieties, from unspoiled wilderness to urban splendor.
-But the following 24 places take the prize for being the most beautiful places in Canada, with at least one stunning destination in each province and territory.
+From outdoor adventures, leisurely beaches, camping, or simply stunning views, the beauty of Canada provides something for everyone.
+The following 26 places take the prize for being the most beautiful places in Canada, with at least one stunning destination in each province and territory.

 Banff National Park

 Perhaps the most obvious place to start when discussing the most beautiful places in Canada is Banff National Park and its magnificent Lake Louise.
 Take the gondola up Sulphur Mountain for an incredible view of some of the world’s most dramatic mountain scenery, then explore the park’s stunning waterfalls, forests, and glacier lakes, including vibrant Lake Louise, an unlike-anywhere-else oasis in the Canadian Rockies.

 Where to stay: Elegant Mount Royal Hotel has a Banff-themed library, rooftop hot tubs, a lobby museum, and modern decor that echoes the destination.

 Jasper is the Canadian Rockies’ biggest national park, and it’s packed with snow-covered peaks, translucent lakes, roaring waterfalls, inspiring highways, and large populations of wildlife including moose, caribou, wolves, and grizzlies.
 Step out onto the kilometer-long, 918-foot-high, glass-floored Columbia Icefield Skywalk—if you dare.

 Where to stay: Airy Glacier View Lodge opened in summer 2019 and offers tours of the Athabasca Glacier, tall windows with views of icefields and steep mountains, gourmet dinners, and live musical performances every evening.